IncDrops/PollitGo/Users/testing/projects/nextn/README.md

         ```bash
         gcloud beta builds triggers update PollitGo --region=YOUR_TRIGGER_REGION --update-logging=NONE
         ```
-4. These commands directly modify the trigger's configuration to satisfy the logging storage requirement that the Cloud Console UI might not expose for user-managed service accounts under certain organization policies.
+5. These commands directly modify the trigger's configuration to satisfy the logging storage requirement that the Cloud Console UI might not expose for user-managed service accounts under certain organization policies.
-5. After successfully running the `gcloud` command, try to **Run** the trigger again from the Cloud Console or redeploy from Firebase Studio.
+6. After successfully running the `gcloud` command, try to **Run** the trigger again from the Cloud Console or redeploy from Firebase Studio.
 This "Failed to trigger build..." error should now be resolved.
-If the build starts but fails later (e.g., with "Firebase is blocking Next"), check the build logs for those new errors.
+If the build starts but fails later (e.g., with "Firebase is blocking Next" or "Could not find valid build file"), check the build logs for those new errors and address them based on other troubleshooting sections (like ensuring `cloudbuild.yaml` is pushed to GitHub if you're using it).

 ### E. GIT PUSH / SYNC FAILURES ("Red X", Push Rejected)